 The World Wide Web is also the home of social networks, the latest and newest source for all things survivalism.
-You can actually get in touch with most popular survivalists in the world through social media, something that wasn’t possible a few decades ago.
+You can actually get in touch with the most popular survivalists in the world through social media, something that wasn’t possible a few decades ago.

 Interestingly, other forms of mass media have stood the test of time.
 Films, television, and books can still be great sources of survival tips.
 If they are not free, they are affordable.
 This is indeed the right time for our subculture as preppers and survivalists to bloom because of the vast range of resources available at our disposal.

 As a salute to pop culture, we have brought together some tips for any survivalist who is interested in knowledge and lessons that can be gained from the movies, TV shows, books, radio shows as well as the famous survival experts themselves.
 Enjoy!

 Stop waiting around for somebody to make your life better for you, and start making your life better for yourself!
 If you don’t like your job, spending every afternoon complaining about it while drinking beers won’t help – start working on your own side project after work.
 Don’t like how you look?
 Feeling sorry for yourself while eating ice cream on the couch doesn’t work – get off your butt and go for a walk!

 We’re not owed or entitled to anything simply for existing – it’s our responsibility to WANT a better life for ourselves and our family, and then its our responsibility to work hard to make it happen.
 As I’ve learned from my favorite movie, hoping for a better life is a great start, but ACTION is required to actually make it happen.
 Read more…

 Into the Wild (2007): Keep your goal in sight.
 Don’t give up what you want for what you want right now.

 Even with a destination that would take him down a path fraught with adversity, Chris’s dream was unwavering.
 His yearning to find truth and solitude in a world where little exists led him directly into immense obstacle after obstacle.